tureentle/Spheretris/README.md

 *   **Gameplay:**
     *   Tiles of matching shapes (hexagon-on-hexagon, pentagon-on-pentagon) can be placed on the sphere's faces or stacked on existing tiles.
     *   Placing mismatched shapes (e.g., a hexagon tile on a pentagon face) will result in a penalty and the tile will not be placed.
-    *   Complete a full layer of tiles (32 or more) around the sphere to clear it and score points.
+    *   Complete a full layer of tiles (32) around the sphere to clear it and score points.
     *   The game ends if tiles stack too high on the outermost layer.

 ## Technologies Used